Since I was very young, two things have been true:

 1) I love sports 2) I care about people.

 My love of sports shaped the roots of my life.
 I was fortunate to play Division I (D1) Big-Ten Softball for the University of Illinois.
 My experience formed my understanding of teamwork, commitment, and our bodies’ incredible capacity.
-It also taught me the pressures of playing for an institution with money on the line and transitioning out of sport.
-I am committed to speaking the embodied language of the athlete to sustain change.
+It also taught me the unique pressures of playing for an institution with money on the line and transitioning out of sport.

 My care for people shaped the trajectory of my career.
 In university I was introduced to “business anthropology” which is all about the people and culture of capitalism, i.e. work culture.
 I became fascinated by the questions: “how do we get here?” and “what do we need?”
 Diversity, equity, and inclusion presented a viable path to answer these questions, and I spent the last 15 years working with people in companies around the world with Catalyst, Riot Games, and Nike.
-I am committed to knowing the felt pressures of the white collar worker to sustain change.

-So, here we are!
 I am committed to building a world of collective care (and power) through listening to our bodies.